finbourne/lusid-sdk-csharp/sdk/docs/AborApi.md

             // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<AborApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<AborApi>();
-            var scope = "scope_example";  // string | The scope of the Abor to be deleted. var code = "code_example";  // string | The code of the Abor to be deleted.
-Together with the scope this uniquely identifies the Abor. var reOpenPeriodDiaryEntryRequest = new ReOpenPeriodDiaryEntryRequest?(); // ReOpenPeriodDiaryEntryRequest? | The request body, detailing re open details (optional)
+            var scope = "scope_example";  // string | The scope of the Abor.
+            var code = "code_example";  // string | The code of the Abor.
+Together with the scope this uniquely identifies the Abor. var reOpenPeriodDiaryEntryRequest = new ReOpenPeriodDiaryEntryRequest?(); // ReOpenPeriodDiaryEntryRequest? | The request body, containing details about the period to be re-opened. (optional)

             try
             {